csjiet/keybinds-shortcuts-environment-setups/python_virtual_environment.md

 > $`conda env update -f {yaml_file_containing_dependencies.yml}`

-## 5. (Exporting dependencies/ list of packages in the virtual environment into a YAML file)
+## 5. (Exporting dependencies/ list of packages in the virtual environment into a YAML file) - AFTER virtual environment is conda activated
 >$ `conda env export > environment.yml`

 - Notice it is more migration friendly, as it stores all the dependencies properly in a yml file (yml file is commonly used for configuration files and in applicaitons where data is being stored or transmitted)